The Legend of Dead Darrius: The True Story of Birmingham Alabama's Urban Legend--Mummified Stuffed Boy

 It was around midnight on January 8, 2019, when my daughter, Ivy Brook Walker, entered my room to show me a tweet and a creepy photo of a boy they called Dead Darrius.
 The tweet urged Birminghamians to ask their parents about the story.
 Ivy asked me if I'd heard of it.

 I got right up and scoured the Internet for hours trying to find information about this boy they called Dead Darrius.
-Several stories floated around Twitter with each commenter telling what they'd heard over the years.
+Several stories floated around Twitter, with each commenter telling what they'd heard over the years.

-One interesting story was someone possibly murdered the little boy and that his mother was so upset she had his remains mummified and displayed them on the porch, instead of burying him.
+One interesting story was that someone possibly murdered the little boy, and that his mother was so upset she had his remains mummified and displayed them on the porch, instead of burying him.
 The most popular version was that Darius was killed after a car struck him while riding his bike.

 The sight of Dead Darrius frightened all the neighbors.
 I mean, what was it exactly?